Vertech Academy LogoVERTECH

 "Summarize these lecture notes into three sections: Key Takeaways (5 bullet points), Important Terms with Definitions, and Questions to Review.
 Keep everything under 300 words."

-You can also use Notion AI's built-in one-click actions without typing a custom prompt.
+You can also use Notion AI's built-in actions without typing a custom prompt.
 Highlight your notes and select "Summarize," "Extract action items," or "Fix grammar" from the AI menu.
-These take about 5 seconds each.
+These one-click features are faster than typing a prompt for simple tasks.

-The Summarizer Specialist prompt works in ChatGPT, Claude, or Gemini and creates structured, exam-focused summaries from whatever you paste in — no Notion AI trial needed.
+The Summarizer Specialist prompt works with any AI tool and creates structured, exam-focused summaries from whatever you paste in.

 See the Summarizer Specialist Prompt →